 Use a utility knife to trim all excess paper on the last pass.

 Remember to always overlap roof paper at valley, ridges, and hips by six inches.
 Cut a slit from the side of a paper roll to accommodate vent pipes.
 It's best to wear gloves and protective eyewear for safety purposes.
-Pay special attention to movements on top a roof.
+Pay special attention to movements on top of any roof.
 This is a very dangerous place to be and caution is always necessary.
-Make sure all materials and tools sitting on top a roof are secure.
+Make sure all materials and tools sitting on top of the roof are secure.